moss-xyz/flexoki-py/README.md

 ### Roadmap

 I expect the next *major* update to this package to occur only if/when the main Flexoki framework is updated.
 Otherwise, I might make small tweaks there and there based on my own use of this package, as well as feedback from other users (if any).

+Some things I am considering:

+- Registering colormaps with matplotlib using the `register_matplotlib()` function

+- Easy re-ordering of monolightness palettes

+- Ability to append paper/black colors to monochromatic palettes

 ### License